mrbloopbloop/advent-of-code/2025/README.md

 ## Introduction

 This year there are only 12 days of puzzles.
 I will be trying to solve all puzzles the same day they release.
 I won't have much time to participate since I work 8 to 10 hours a day.
 I'm excited to share my results here.
-I will push the code I make for the solutions and a write up after December fifteenth.
+I will push the code I make for the solutions and a write up two days after the puzzle.
 This will be in the spirit of letting everyone come up with their own solutions first.

 ## Programming Language